Fox River Telluride Medium Review

-Wearing the Fox River Telluride while skinning uphill meant for sweaty feet that couldn't ventilate well with our snowboard boots.
+Wearing it while skinning uphill meant for sweaty feet that couldn't ventilate well with our snowboard boots.
 As a result, the sock took in some water.
 While hiking uphill, our feet still stayed warm as the synthetic materials in addition to the minimal merino wool do insulate when wet.

 However, when it was time to switch from tour mode to ride mode, we stopped in a cutting wind that was very cold…with temperatures well below freezing.
 Immediately, our feet began to cool and we felt cold.
-On our other foot, we wore the Smartwool PhD Medium and that foot felt just fine.
-While this sock is quite warm overall, if you're going to have sweaty or wet feet in super cold conditions, we'd recommend a different sock that integrates a larger percentage of Merino wool in its construction instead, like the Smartwool PhD or Icebreaker Ski+ Light, which come at a higher price.
+On our other foot, we wore another high-quality sock and that foot felt just fine.
+While this sock is quite warm overall, if you're going to have sweaty or wet feet in super cold conditions, we'd recommend a different sock that integrates a larger percentage of Merino wool in its construction instead.

 The areas of ventilation are concentrated to the underside of the foot, specifically the arch, and around the ankle.
 The body of the sock is thin enough to articulate well with the leg.
-The areas that we observed moisture build up is at the heel (where there is additional padding) and some of the material underfoot.
+The areas that we observed moisture build-up are at the heel (where there is additional padding) and some of the material underfoot.

 Overall, this sock does wick and dry well enough to be used at the resort or for a moderate day in the backcountry.
-However, if you're planning on getting sweatier than normal…to hike uphill, or cross-country ski, we'd recommend ensuring that either your boots provide sufficient ventilation, or to get a sock that provides better wicking power, like the Darn Tough Over-The-Calf Padded Light, a Top Pick of ours that features a thinner construction.
+However, if you're planning on getting sweatier than normal…to hike uphill, or cross-country ski, we'd recommend ensuring that either your boots provide sufficient ventilation, or to get a sock that provides better wicking power.

 Offering a nice fit with thoughtfully placed areas of compression and cushioning, our testers are happy to say that it's thin enough to fit underneath a tight boot, with enough tenacity and elasticity to retain its shape.

-With a lower sock height, it doesn't provide the same coverage as taller socks like the Darn Tough or Smartwool, but it provides sufficient coverage for any ski or snowboard boot.
-Our testers appreciate it's well-engineered fit, especially for such a low price.
+With a lower sock height, it doesn't provide the same coverage as taller socks but it provides sufficient coverage for any ski or snowboard boot.
+Our testers appreciate its well-engineered fit, especially for such a low price.

 Fox River offers a one-year guarantee that ensures you are happy with this product.
 This doesn't compete with an unconditional lifetime guarantee that you'll get with a Darn Tough product or even a lifetime guarantee that you'll get with an Icebreaker product.
 Overall, we'd expect an average level of durability with this product, retaining performance for a season or two.

-For just $13, you can get performance that will keep you happy and dry on the ski resort.
+High value with decent performance!
 If you're seeking a great value, this Best Buy Award winner is our top recommendation.
-While it doesn't have a lifetime guarantee like the Darn Tough, it still upholds its value in its performance.
+While it doesn't have a lifetime guarantee it still upholds its value in its performance.

 The Fox River Telluride has lightweight, synthetic blend construction.
-It's warm when dry, comfortable and provides decent all-around performance that will perform well during moderate days on the ski resort and day-trips into the backcountry.
-Retailing for $13 (with better deals online), you can't go wrong with this Best Buy winner.
+It's warm when dry, comfortable, and provides decent all-around performance that will perform well during moderate days on the ski resort and day trips into the backcountry.